Toluca: Climate

 Under the Köppen climate classification, Toluca features a subtropical highland climate (Cwb), with relatively cool, dry winters, and mild, wet, humid summers.
 Freezing temperatures are common during winter.
 Toluca's climate is the coolest of any large Mexican city due to its altitude (2680 m above sea level).
 Winter nights are cold and the temperature may drop below 0 C. Throughout the year, the temperature is rarely below −3 C or above 27 C.

 The climate is prone to extended dry periods particularly in the winter.
 Almost nine-tenths of the annual rainfall occurs between June and September.
 Just outside the heavily industrialized city, the municipality has forests with oak, pine, fir, cedar, cypress and other flora, characteristic of the temperate zone of central Mexico.

+Although frost is common during winter due to the city's high elevation, snowfall in the urban area of Toluca is extremely rare.
+The last officially recorded snowfall in the city occurred on 10 January 1967, when an exceptional winter storm brought snow accumulation to parts of Toluca.
+The event was part of a broader cold-weather episode that also affected Mexico City and other areas of central Mexico.